wiemerm/DeploymentGuide/deployment_visual_guide.md

     - An item or component becomes optional for Deployment when in game or in universe references show that an item or component varies in appearance, location, or presence
     - e.g. pouches or ammo bandoliers on ODSTs, armor/helmet accessories in Halo Reach Armor

-- Costume may have inaccuracies in color on Under suits, soft goods, and in Armor paint jobs.
-Under suit colors or Armor paint job may feature colors or patterns not seen in game.
+- Costume may have inaccuracies in color on under suits, soft goods, and in armor paint jobs.
+Under suit colors or armor paint job may feature colors or patterns not seen in game.

 - Costume details may be "soft" or not well defined.
-If all armor or Primary Components are physically present, some details maybe missing or omitted for Tier 1.
+If all armor or primary components are physically present, some details maybe missing or omitted for Tier 1.

 - "Polygonal" appearance from use of Pepakura style methods may be present.